 Your supplier must give you information about their best tariffs.
 This information should be on every bill.
+They can only give you the right information if your meter reading is correct.
 Ask your supplier if you are on their most suitable tariff for you.

 Switch to a standard meter

 If you are using a prepayment meter, find out about switching to a standard meter.

 The benefit of prepayment meters is that you know exactly how much you are spending.
 You can only use the energy that you have paid for in advance.
 They can help you to keep track of your spending.

 But with a standard meter, you can choose from cheaper tariffs.
 You could save hundreds of pounds a year by switching to a better tariff.

 If you have a standard meter, check your bill.
 Your energy company could be estimating how much you use.

 You may need to pay to change to a standard meter.

 If you are already in arrears, your supplier may ask you to repay your debt before they agree to switch your meter.